devtyr/trello-releasenotes/README.md

 	template			Defines the template to use
-	exportLinks			if true, links are written to the exported data; the default template is able to handle that exportPath			Set a path if release notes should be exported to a specific path strings				These are used to create the export, translate them into your language if you want
+	exportLinks			if true, links are written to the exported data; the default template is able to handle that exportPath			Set a path if release notes should be exported to a specific path titleReplacePattern A replace regular expression to replace parts of the title (export) strings				These are used to create the export, translate them into your language if you want

 > `version` and `product` of `strings` are used to generate the filename.